ClassHacker/ClassHacker/README.md

 - 👋 Hi, I’m @ClassHacker
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning React.js
-- 📫 How to reach me? ping ig_classhacker on Instagram
+- 📫 How to reach me? ping @ajay_dayma_1401 on Instagram

 <!---
 ClassHacker/ClassHacker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.